aaron112/aaron112.github.io/index.md

 <a id="projects"></a>
-Side projects
+## Side projects
----
 - **CheckMate App** – Working on an Android app for tips calculation, bill splitting and debts tracking, with focus on UI/UX.
 Planned features include real time notification to other parties, debt reminder and debt simplification.
   * **Android**
 - **Reduced-C Complier for SPARC** – A Reduced-C Compiler written in Java for Compiler Construction class.
 Continuously refactored to improve maintainability.
-[View Code on Github][rccomp]
   * **Java, Complier, SPARC Assembly**
 - **Ocuhub** (2014) - An app launcher for patients with Locked-in syndrome.
 Written in HTML and JavaScript (JQuery) for running on MS Surface with an eye tracker.
   * **JavaScript, CSS, JQuery**